 What is Aperol?
 What is an Aperol Spritz Cocktail?

+So, what is Aperol?
 Aperol is an Italian aperitif made of bitter orange, gentian, rhubarb, and cinchona among other ingredients.
 No, I did not know all of these ingredients when I typed them.
 When I searched for term gentian, I found it is a blue flowering plant.
 Cinchona is another flowering plant native to Andean forests in South America.
 If you look on Aperol’s website, it claims Aperol is made from oranges and “secret ingredients.”
 Despite all of these secret Aperol recipes and ingredients, it sure is tasty.

-An Aperol Spritz includes the Aperol liquor, ice, soda water, and Italian sparkling wine with a slice of orange for garnish.
-It’s usually served in a large wine glass, making it a stunning cocktail.
+An Aperol Spritz includes the Aperol liqueur, ice, soda water, and Italian sparkling wine with a slice of orange for garnish.
+It’s usually served in large Aperol Spritz glasses, making it a stunning cocktail.
 It practically glows.
 I tried Irena’s that day in Slovenia.
 I enjoyed it.
 I’ve never looked back.
 It’s my favorite Aperol drink.

 The Best Way to Enjoy Aperol Spritz – Italy

 Over the years, during our numerous trips to Italy, we’ve become, well, a little addicted to the Aperol Spritz.
-It forms part of our nightly ritual.
+It forms part of our nightly ritual, indeed an Aperol aperitivo.
 We walk around the town that we are staying in, and stop for a little aperitivo on the way to dinner.

 Generally, in and around Milan, you purchase a cocktail, beer, or wine and you have access to an aperitivo buffet.
 This is nothing like a happy hour buffet in the US, that might involve a chaffing dish of soggy wings.
 In Italy, aperitivo may include cured meats, cheeses, grilled vegetables, sandwiches, and even warm pasta.